pedros89/Turning-Projector-ON-OFF-and-Switching-images-with-Capacitive-Sensor-and-Raspberry-Pi/README.md

 - Raspberry Pi connected to WLAN (Wifi) of local area network
 - Projector connected via ethernet cable to the LAN of the loacal area network

-THE PROJECTOR MUST SUPPORT COMMANDS THROUGHT THE PJLINK PROTOCOL TO WORK AS THESE COMMANDS ARE USED TO SWITCHED IT ON AND OFF THE PROJECTOR MUST HAVE LAN CONNECTIVITY
+THE PROJECTOR MUST SUPPORT COMMANDS THROUGHT THE PJLINK PROTOCOL TO WORK AS THESE COMMANDS ARE USED TO SWITCH IT ON AND OFF THE PROJECTOR MUST HAVE LAN CONNECTIVITY

 Settings: